How Much Does UIF Pay Domestic Workers?

 It is important to note that UIF payments only provide short-term relief to domestic workers and should not be used as a long-term income source.

-What Is The Maximum UIF Payment For 2021?
+What Is The Maximum UIF Payment?

 Unemployment Insurance Fund (UIF) payments are designed to provide financial assistance to unemployed South African workers.
 The UIF amount a domestic worker can receive is calculated according to their wages during their last employment.

-The maximum amount that a domestic worker can receive from UIF for 2021 is R6638.40 or R6859.68 for one month (30 or 31 days).
+The maximum amount that a domestic worker can receive from UIF is R6638.40 or R6859.68 for one month (30 or 31 days).
 This amount is based on the maximum earning limit set by the Department of Labour, which is R17712.

 The amount of UIF that domestic worker receives depends on their previous earnings and the number of months they were employed before they lost their job.